raganwald/ristrettolo.gy/index.md

 ## Introduction to the Online Edition

+*by Reginald Braithwaite*:

 Some time ago, Benjamin Stein and I rediscovered Haskell's Maybe Monad.
-Or as we prefer to think of it, we wrote a little Ruby helper called #andand.
-It was a hack, but it worked and inspired me to want to fix a lot of other "problems" I encountered with Ruby's syntax.
+Or as we prefer to think of it, we wrote a little Ruby helper called [#andand](https://github.com/raganwald/andand).
+It worked, and it inspired me to want to fix a lot of other "problems" I encountered with Ruby's syntax.

 Unfortunately, you can only go so far with meta-programming, and eventually you find yourself confronted with a choice: Take the blue pill, forget about fixing the language, and live a happy life until old age or a passing asteroid claims you.
 Or take the red pill, and venture into hacking the syntax with parsers, grammars, ASTs, and whatever else you need to make things like `[1..100].map { its.first_name }` work.